Home > How to: Set Up the Pre-Chat Form

 Keep in mind that while the Pre-Chat Box would appear to have separate design settings, these are still configured globally, meaning that any design changes you make to the Pre-Chat Box will also affect the main chat box.
 The first three tabs on the right hand side; Colour Palettes, Base Font and Global Box Settings, affect both the Pre-Chat Form and the Live Chat window.
 Let’s jump in to the Pre-Chat Form-only fields:

-To change the name of the Pre-Chat Form window, click on the Header tab on the right hand side bar, and add the new name in the field marked red below:
+To change the name of the Pre-Chat Form window, click on the Header tab on the right hand side bar, and add the new title in the field (5):

-From here, you can also set the background colour (Fill Colour) and the text colour (Text Colour) of the window.
+From here, you can also set the background color (Fill Color) and the text color (Text Color) of the window.
 You can also change the weight of the text and the font-size underneath the Name.

 Lastly, you can also select the chat icon that is displayed next to the header in the chat.